peymanmortazavi/csv-race/README.md

 I have used this extensively while working on [csv-zero](https://github.com/peymanmortazavi/csv-zero) and it has proved helpful.

-> [!HINT] It may be boring to read all the ways this benchmark is done but I invite you to read the [Benchmark
+> It may be boring to read all the ways this benchmark is done but I invite you to read the [Benchmark
 > Methodology](#benchmark-methodology) section before you look at the data.

 ## Benchmark Methodology